 EXPOSURE GUIDELINES: Use industrial hygiene monitoring equipment to ensure that exposure does not exceed applicable national exposure limits.
 When the electrode is consumed, fume and gas decomposition products generated are different in percent and form from the ingredients listed in Section 3.
 The fume and decomposition products, not the ingredients in the electrode, are important.
 Decomposition products include those originating from the volatilization, reaction, or oxidation of materials in Section 3, plus those from the base metal, etc., as noted above.
 These components are virtually always present as complex oxides and not as metals (Characterization of Arc Welding Fume: American Welding Society).
-Reasonably expected fume constituents of the fume could include complex oxides of iron and manganese.
+Reasonably expected fume constituents of the fume could include complex oxides of iron.
+Chromium oxides may also be present.
 The following limits can be used as guidance.
 Refer to Section 11 for more information about welding fumes.

-CAS Exposure Limit (mg/m3)
+CAS Exposure Li imit (mg/m3)

 Substance NUMBER OSHA PEL ACGIH-TLV

 Iron Oxide 1309-37-1 10 (as Fe) 5 (as Fe)

 Nitric Oxide 10102-43-9 30 31

+Chromium (VI) not listed 0.005 0.05 (as Cr VI)

 Manganese fume # 7439-96-5 5 0.02